im-su-rya/Meta_Front_End_Developer_Professional_Certificate/C1 : Introduction to Front-End Development/Module - 2/README.md

 => Learning Objectives:

-1)Use HTML to create a simple web page.
+1) Use HTML to create a simple web page.

-2)Use CSS to define style of a simple web page.
+2) Use CSS to define style of a simple web page.